janezd/orange-lecture-notes-web/public/chapters/ds-intro/050-data-construction/index.md

 ![](excel.png)

+<!!! float-aside !!!>
+Alternatively from adding a File widget, try dragging the spreadsheet document to Orange's canvas.

 Not that this data makes much sense; it is just an example of how to prepare a tabulated data set for any machine learning.
 We will store the data set I have just created to the desktop in a file, say, fitness.xlsx.
 Now, we can open Orange, and place a File widget on Orange canvas.
 Like with other widgets, we used a right click to find this particular widget.
 Orange comes with some preloaded data sets that I can access from this widget, but right now we are interested in our fitness data.
 So we can click on the three dots button and find our Excel file.
 The File widget reports on the data columns, and shows the names of the features.

 ![](file.png)